ePaperInnovation/PL_smallEPD/readme.md

 Please check whether you have an actual release of the Arduino IDE installed or download the latest version from [here](https://www.arduino.cc/en/Main/Software).

 ### Ading Adafruit Feather nRF52840 board
-Next we will [add](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/arduino-bsp-setup) Adafruit Feather nRF52840 Express board to the Arduino IDE: Please go to FILE > PREFERENCES and add `https://www.adafruit.com/package_adafruit_index.json` as an **Additional Board Manager URL**.
+Next please [add](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/arduino-bsp-setup) Adafruit Feather nRF52840 Express board to the Arduino IDE: Please go to FILE > PREFERENCES and add `https://www.adafruit.com/package_adafruit_index.json` as an **Additional Board Manager URL**.
 After restart of the IDE please open the **Boards Manager** from the **Tools -> Board** menu and install **Adafruit nRF52 by Adafruit**.
 It will take a few minutes to finish installing the cross-compiling toolchain and tools associated.

 ### Adding the library PL_smallEPD
 (This library is part of the Arduino **Library Manager**.
 Please search for `PL_smallEPD` within the Manager and download the library, that’s it!)
 Please download this library from Github to your local Arduino/library folder.
 After restarting the Arduino IDE you can find the first examples at FILE > EXAMPLES > PL_smallEPD > EXAMPLES.